 Final appointment authority depends on the status of the position under recruitment, as specified below:

-2. For Senior Academic and Administrative Officers as defined by UNC Policy 300.1.1, Section 1-B, (SAAO “Tier II” positions), final appointment authority is exercised by the Chancellor on the recommendation of the Provost or division Senior Officer.
-Tier II appointments are reported to the Board of Trustees.
+For Senior Academic and Administrative Officers as defined by UNC Policy 300.1.1, Section 1-B, (SAAO “Tier II” positions), final appointment authority is exercised by the Provost or Division Senior Officer on the recommendation of the Hiring Official.
+Tier II appointments are reported to the Board of Trustees annually.

 G. Waiver of Recruitment

 In order to ensure equal employment opportunity, the university is committed to the open recruitment of all vacant positions that afford continuing employment and benefits.
-However, under limited circumstances, with prior approval by the Chancellor and the Chair of the UNC Asheville Board of Trustees, a waiver of recruitment may be allowed when one of the following conditions applies:
+However, under limited circumstances, with prior approval by the Chancellor of UNC Asheville, a waiver of recruitment may be allowed when one of the following conditions applies:

 For continuation of essential University business.
 To acquire the services of an individual critical to institutional needs when operating requirements are immediate and a public search would result in undue delay or disruption.

 To obtain special skills.
 To acquire the services of an individual whose academic, research, or professional qualifications are responsive to an expressed need of the institution and are so noted in their discipline as to provide a reasonable presumption that the individual would be one of the top candidates in an open search.

 To recruit or retain a spouse/partner.
 In an effort to recruit and/or retain highly qualified professionals, a spouse/partner may be offered an EHRA faculty or staff position.
 The continuation of both appointments shall be entirely within the scope of the appointing departments and in accordance with all university policies and procedures.